catskull/genaJam-MIDI-Player/README.md

 Download all and extract all libraries to your Arduino/Libraries folder (under Documents/Arduino/Libraries on macOS).

 genaJam relies on [MightyCore](https://github.com/MCUdude/MightyCore), so follow their instructions to install as well.
 Select the ATmega1284 from the boards menu and leave all other options the default.

+Files are restricted to 8 character names and must end in .MID.
+Format your SD cart to FAT32.